 An interesting sidebar.
 When you Google “where to buy Nook Color,” one of the online retailers that come up is Amazon.com.
 They list the Nook Color (through a selling partner, of course) which may be a creative way to make the New Amazon Kindle appear even more attractive price-wise.

-If you are looking for an eReader that focuses on the reading experience, especially for expanded content like full-color periodicals, while also offering a few extra goodies then we think you’ll love the Nook Color.
+If you are looking for an eReader that focuses on the reading experience, especially for expanded content like full-color periodicals, while also offering a few extra goodies then we think you’ll love the machine.
 The biggest trade-off is that the very things we like about this unit, such as its captivating display, are also the things that drag it down (fabulous display equals not so fabulous battery life).

 For the money and the extras, the Barnes & Noble Nook Color is putting itself in an excellent position to grab some substantial market share.